CoherentLabs/GameUIComponents/components/router/README.md

 </div>
 ```

-If you don't add activeClass the router element will use a default light blue color.
+If you don't add `activeClass` to the wrapper div and the route element then the default light blue color will be used.

 ### The RouterView Element